embj-org/ej/guides/src/01-Builder.md

 library_path = "/home/<user>/ej-workspace/kmer"
 ```

-Don't hesitate to use `ejb` to `parse` your config and make sure it's correctly written.
+Don't hesitate to use `ejb` to `parse` your config and make sure it can be parsed written.

 With this new config we can now run `ejb` again and we'll see that it runs all three configs: